Breast Reduction Surgery in Melbourne

 A breast reduction procedure can take up to 2-4 hours, though this will depend on the skill of the surgeon and the type of breast reduction performed.

-Breast Reduction Scarring
+Minimising Breast Reduction Scars

 It is important to remember that all surgical procedures leave scars, including so-called scarless methods.
 However experienced surgeons like Dr Rubinstein are extremely careful about scar placement and minimisation, with surgical scars generally fading over time.